 What was once home to Seattle Gas Light Company’s gasification plant is now a place to fly kites and enjoy a stunning view of the Space Needle and the Puget Sound.

 I would love to see them turn those giant rusty structures into some cool community space!

 If the views from the Smith Tower Observatory don’t rock your socks, the 19th century vibe of this early prohibition building might.

-Here you can sip on Prohibition infused craft cocktails while enjoying the views and the eclectic mix of 20s with Chinese inspired décor.
+Here you can sip on Prohibition-infused craft cocktails while enjoying the views and the eclectic mix of the 20s with Chinese-inspired décor.

 The Wishing Chair is a popular seat for selfies and single people hoping its magic will rub off on them to be married within a year.

 Go for a walk outside on the narrow viewing platform, which will be partially obstructed by the wrought iron protective fence.